Teen Stabbed in Liverpool City Centre After Bus Row

-Fortunately the victim’s injury did not require hospital treatment.
+Luckily, the injury was minor and didn’t require hospital treatment.

-Three males aged 15, 15 and 17 from Anfield, Litherland and Crosby respectively were located and arrested by officers.
-The 15-year-old from Anfield has been arrested on suspicion of Section 47 assault and the other two males, were arrested on suspicion of affray.
-A knife believed to have been used in the attack has also been recovered.
+Police quickly tracked down and arrested three males aged 15, 15, and 17 from Anfield, Litherland, and Crosby.
+The 15-year-old from Anfield faces suspicion of Section 47 assault, while the other two are held for affray.
+A knife believed to be used in the attack has been seized.

-Detective Inspector Tony Roberts, said: “We are carrying out extensive enquiries after a teenager was stabbed in Liverpool city centre this evening and we are keen to speak to anyone who witnessed the attack, or who witnessed an argument between two groups of teenagers on the No 80 bus coming in to town shortly before 7pm”.
+Detective Inspector Tony Roberts said: “We are carrying out extensive enquiries after a teenager was stabbed in Liverpool city centre this evening.
+We want to hear from anyone who saw the attack or the bus argument on the No. 80 shortly before 7pm.”

-You can also contact the independent charity Crimestoppers anonymously, on 0800 555 111 or via their online form at: https:///crimestoppers-uk.org/give-information.
+You can also give info anonymously to Crimestoppers on 0800 555 111 or online at crimestoppers-uk.org.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.